 Estimating trends in claim costs is a crucial component of premium development.
 It is difficult to get the trend rate exactly right and it will have an immediate impact on results.
-Misestimation of trend can happen for many reasons, including such things as the TPA failing to notify the organization of a fee change or high utilization of a new expensive specialty drug, even relaxation of care management protocols which can cause an unexpected increase in utilization.
+Misestimation of trend can happen for many reasons, including such things as the Third Party Administrator (TPA) failing to notify the organization of a fee change or high utilization of a new expensive specialty drug, even relaxation of care management protocols which can cause an unexpected increase in utilization.
 When trend is misestimated the ultimate claim level is higher or lower than expected when the premiums were developed.
-Therefore claims will be higher or lower than the targeted loss ratio relative to the premium that is collected.
-This impact can last for several years because it is not always possible to raise premiums high enough in one year to overcome the entire value of the misestimate.
-The secondary impact is that claim reserves will likely be misstated because generally trend miss is not immediately apparent and therefore claim reserves may be under or over stated.
+Therefore, claims will be higher or lower than the targeted loss ratio relative to the premium that is collected.
+This impact can last for several years because of the rate guarantee, and it is not always possible to raise premiums high enough in one year to overcome the entire value of the misestimate.
+The secondary impact is that claim reserves will likely be misstated because generally trend miss is not immediately apparent and therefore claim reserves may be under or overstated.